virtualagc/virtualagc/yaShuttle/yaHAL-S-Development.md

 Creating the full compiler is a matter of fleshing out Printer.c and Skeleton.c (I think), replacing Test.c (the top-level program), and fixing up the Makefile accordingly.
 But I need to read more about this.

+# 2022-11-19

+I now have 30 code samples from "Programming in HAL/S", and while I haven't checked the output from the proof-of-concept compiler front-end in detail, I'd cautiously say that they all work except for two, and that those fail in similar ways.
+Consider the following sample, which I constructed myself:

+    TEST:
+    PROGRAM;
+        DECLARE MYBOOL BOOLEAN INITIAL(TRUE);
+        DECLARE MYVECTOR ARRAY(3) BOOLEAN INITIAL(TRUE);
+        DECLARE X INTEGER INITIAL(0);

+        IF MYBOOL THEN
+        	X = 1;
+        IF TRUE = MYBOOL THEN
+        	X = 2;
+        IF TRUE = MYVECTOR$(1) THEN
+        	X = 3;
+        IF MYBOOL = TRUE THEN
+        	X = 4;
+        IF MYVECTOR$(1) THEN
+        	X = 5;
+        IF MYVECTOR$(1) = TRUE THEN
+        	X = 6;
+    CLOSE TEST;

+The former 3 `IF ...
+THEN ... ;` parse, while the latter 3 fail either at `TRUE` or at `THEN`.
+It *appears* to me that that's because the production rules in the BNF grammar require `MYBOOL` and `MYVECTOR$(1)` to be bit variables, but that the parser incorrectly determines them to be arithmetical identifiers in the latter 3 rules.
+And why is that?

+Well, I've been more-or-less ignoring the warnings emitted by `bison` (the parser generator) when the compiler is built, mainly because I didn't understand them.
+I notice now, though, that it complains about 673 "shift/reduce conflicts" and 420 "reduce/shift conflicts", which apparently indicate ambiguities in the grammar.
+Besides which I have this:

+    HAL_S.y:725.11-50: warning: rule useless in parser due to conflicts [-Wother] 725 | CHAR_ID : IDENTIFIER { $$ = make_FIchar_id($1);  }
+          |           ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Which is particularly curious to me, since why `<CHAR ID>`?
+Why not the identically-defined `<BIT ID>` or `<STRUCT ID>`?
+Dunno!

+It seems to me that one way around this is to use the preprocessor to alter the names of identifiers based on the `DECLARE` lines, for example prefixing them with 'a' for arithmeticals, 'b' for bits, etc.  In which case `<ARITH ID>` could be defined by tokens distinct from `<BIT ID>`, `<CHAR ID>`, and so on.
+The extra characters on the symbol names could be removed after compilation.
+I don't like that idea much, but it could be done.
+I think.

+I think this is the basic problem, but there must be a better way to fix it.

+Thinking about how to debug this problem, it seems to me firstly that the method described earlier of creating HAL_S.cf &mdash; i.e., the LBNF input file to BNF Converter &mdash; namely,

+    cat extraHAL-S.lbnf HAL-S.bnf | bnf2lbnf.py > HAL_S.cf

+needs to be scrapped.
+It was fine up to now, but it is cumbersome for debugging.
+From now on, extraHAL-S.lbnf, HAL-S.bnf, and bnf2lbnf.py, though remaining in the repository, are frozen in their current states and are deprecated.
+Instead, HAL_S.cf is the "official" language description, and it's the file that needs to be debugged on an ongoing basis.

 More TBD.